Measuring Your Jeep Wrangler TJ Driveshafts

 Jeep TJ drive shaft lengths vary a bit and we want to make sure you get the right thing.
 That is why we require a length measurement before building the shaft.
 Measuring is simple and easy.
 You can read more about how to measure below.

 Go to TJ Front Drive Shaft product page.

 Stock Type TJ Rear Drive Shaft

-If your Jeep has little to no lift and you don't have a slip yoke eliminator kit, we can build a new stock type drive shaft for your Wrangler for $219.00.
+If your Jeep has little to no lift and you don't have a slip yoke eliminator kit, we can build a new stock type drive shaft for your Wrangler.
 We will need the length measurement taken from the vehicle with the drive shaft removed and the vehicle sitting normally on flat ground.